can we help you

 Several lifestyle changes can reduce your risk of certain types of arthritis, such as keeping within a healthy weight range, keeping active, and avoiding smoking.

 How is arthritis diagnosed?

 Arthritis is diagnosed following a series of physical examinations, x-rays, and blood tests.
 Sometimes the results of these tests allow your Rheumatologist to understand which type of arthritis you are suffering at your first appointment.
 In many cases, however, follow up investigations are necessary to confirm your final diagnosis.

 As there is no current cure for arthritis, treatment aims to relieve symptoms and allow you to carry out normal daily activities with little to no pain.
 Arthritis treatments can include a combination of guided exercise programs, joint supports and medications.
 Very occasionally surgical intervention can be required depending upon the severity of symptoms.

 Can I exercise if I have arthritis?

 Yes!
-In fact, there are many options for arthritis-friendly physical activity that are actually very good for people with arthritis.
+There are even many arthritis-friendly physical activities that are good for people with arthritis.
 By maintaining regular physical activity, you can improve mobility and flexibility of joints, muscle strength, posture, and balance.
-It can also decrease pain, fatigue (tiredness), muscle tension and stress.
+It can also decrease pain, fatigue (tiredness), muscle tension, and stress.